-The salted herb mixtures are used to season stews, soups and sauces.
+The salted herb mixture is used to season stews, soups and sauces.

-There is no universal recipe, and what Herbes Salées is will vary depending on what fresh herbs are available at the time that it's made.
+There is no universal recipe, and what Herbes salées is will traditionally vary depending on what fresh herbs are available at the time that it’s made.
 It must be made from fresh herbs, not dried.

-Herbs used can include parsley, oregano, chives, grated carrot, celery leaves, leeks, spinach, Swiss chard, onion, shallots, etc.
+Herbs (and / or potherbs) used can include parsley, oregano, chives, grated carrot, celery leaves, leeks, spinach, Swiss chard, onion, shallots, etc.

 You can make different mixtures for different purposes: chives, parsley and savoury for potatoes; green onion and chives for fish; etc.